 Appointments availability differs by therapist.
 Please see their individual pages for further details.

 Do you accept insurance?

 Healing & Wellness accept some insurance plans and those where we are not in-network, we can assist you with filing the out-of-network claims by providing a Superbill.
-View our Provider pages for more information.
+View our Rates & Insurance page for more information.

 If it is important to have your treatment remain private, you can choose to not use your insurance to pay for counseling.
 The reason for this is that we are required to provide a mental health diagnosis and this will be on your record.
 If you wish to not have any of your health information shared with your insurance, you can do what is called “self-pay” (cash, check, credit card, etc).